ANILBOTLA/MAUICalculator/README.md

 In this project we built Calculator with API Connection.
 Below are our individual works.
 1. Anil works on API creation and JSON generation then connected API & APP..
+#60dad1c2a70213eed89a7f00daa7b57c4cba22b4(Updated the buttons to display the correct and wrong options)
 #4108e566887d905469db75dd8ffe3cb36b4910e9:(Conmnection estrablishment)API Talks with APP and added models in APP
 #7202b0f4deea4d4a67e471a490df30c481b5c31f(JSON to list Convertion)